Intro – Office 365 Distribution Group vs. Security Group

 Let’s say, for example, five members need the edit permission to a folder or SharePoint Library.
 The administrator can use a security group, which contains all the members who need access, instead of assigning the permissions to each user individually, and assign this Security Group to the folder or SharePoint Library.

-Once the admin assigns permission to a security group, and in case the admin wants to give the same level of permission to more users, he/she can select the security group itself and add members either from the Office 365 Admin Center, or using Exchange Admin Center, as show below:
+Once the admin assigns permission to a security group, and in case the admin wants to give the same level of permission to more users, he/she can select the security group itself and add a member (or members) either from the Office 365 Admin Center, or using Exchange Admin Center, as show below:

 Office 365 Admin Center to Manage Members